softbitestudio/usbunny/README.md

     Join the discussion in GitHub Discussions

-Would you like me to take a look at the actual setup_ollama.sh or Windows startup scripts to ensure they are handling those edge cases smoothly?

-wonderful! thank you bunches :3

-could i get the raw markdown? and could we hide the redundant instruction guide behind < summary >?

 (Note: The install script starts Ollama automatically in the background.
 If you need to run it manually, use ollama serve)